 After hours of talking with the Care Management team, the husband finally decided to bring his wife back to their apartment, and the team arranged for hospice care and additional private duty services.

 Today, this couple is still living in that independent living apartment at their Bethesda retirement community.

 Care Managers Act as Guides to Aging

-Care managers like Chandelle, who is an advanced social work case manager and a licensed clinical social worker, often enter the picture when senior residents begin to struggle in independent living.
+A fair way to think of the Care Management team is to compare it to the of a guide.
+Care managers often enter the picture when senior residents begin to struggle in independent living.
 Many times, their involvement begins after the staff report some behavioral or physical concerns.

 Once a person’s health, abilities or behaviors begin to decline, an assessment is arranged that involves checking with a resident’s physician, examining nutritional needs, and determining what personal care and medical services should be added.
 Residents may need to be escorted to doctor appointments, need errands run, or need help sorting their mail or with bill-paying tasks.